 - We have held parent workshops on reading and phonics.

 - Parents evenings alongside the rest of the school provide opportunities to discuss children's learning, achievements and progress on a one-to-one basis.

 - Class mascots are used to develop home-school links.
 Children are selected to take home Elmer (Willow class) or the Everywhere Bear (Ash class) and keep a diary alongside parents, showing what they having been doing with the Everywhere Bear that week.
-Ash class have now moved on to taking home the Marvellous Me box which encourages children to celebrate their interests, achievements and individuality.

 - We also provide parents with WOW moments that can be filled in and brought to school to celebrate children's achievements out of school.